ShopR-vr/ShopRDocs/docs/Components/ShopRProduct.md

 ## What does this do?

-This component tells ShopR to treat this model as a product.
-This will allow users to interact with the product and add it to their cart.
+This component tells ShopR to treat this model as a sellable product.
+This will allow users to add it to their cart.

-## How do I do this?

 :::warning
 Your product must exist in the ShopR backend for this process to work.
 Please reach out to the ShopR Team to do this if you have not already
 :::

+## How do I do this?

 1. Add your product model to the scene.